sssdddwww2/CVPR2021_VSPW_Implement/README.md

 # Train and Test

+Resize the frames and masks of the VSPW dataset to *480 * 720*.

 Edit the *.sh* files in *scripts/* and change the **$DATAROOT** to your path to VSPW.

 ## Image-based methods